-Larry Krystkowiak heads into his seventh season as head coach of the Utah Runnin' Utes.
-With more than 100 wins over the course of his first six seasons, to label his rebuilding of the program anything but a success would be an understatement.
+Larry Krystkowiak is in his eighth season as Utah's head coach and has led the Runnin' Utes to five consecutive postseason appearances, which includes a NIT championship final run in 2017-18.
+Krystkowiak has tallied more than 135 wins over the course of his first seven seasons in Salt Lake City, and to label his rebuilding of the program anything but successful, would be an understatement.

-Under Krystkowiak's leadership, Utah is the only school in the Pac-12 to have a player selected in the first round of the NBA Draft over the past three seasons.
-Along with Delon Wright (2015, No. 20) and Jakob Poeltl (2016, No. 9), Kyle Kuzma went No. 27 overall in the 2017 NBA Draft.
+Under Krystkowiak's leadership, Utah became the only school in the Pac-12 to have a player selected in the first round of the NBA Draft from 2015-17.
+Along with Delon Wright (2015, No. 20) and Jakob Poeltl (2016, No. 9), Kyle Kuzma went No. 27 overall to the New Jersey Nets in the 2017 NBA Draft.

-During the 2016-17 campaign, Krystkowiak led the team to a 20-12 overall record, which included going 11-7 in Pac-12 play and finishing fourth in the conference standings.
-Krystkowiak guided Utah to a 27-9 overall record and the second round of the NCAAs in 2015-16, which led to his being named the U.S. Basketball Writers Association (USBWA) District VIII Coach of the Year.
+During the 2016-17 campaign, Krystkowiak led the team to a 20-12 overall record, which included going 11-7 in Pac-12 play and finishing in sole possession of fourth-place in the conference standings.
+Krystkowiak helped guide Utah to a 27-9 overall record in 2015-16, which also led to his being named the US Basketball Writers Association (USBWA) District VIII Coach of the Year.

-Jakob Poeltl earned 2015-16 Pac-12 Player of the Year honors – the program's first POY since 2009.
-Poeltl would go on to be named the program's second-consecutive consensus All-American under Krystkowiak, while also taking home the Pete Newell Big Man of the Year and Kareem Abdul-Jabbar Center of the Year awards.
+The 2015-16 regular season concluded with Poeltl, a sophomore, earning Pac-12 Player of the Year honors – the program's first POY since 2009 – and senior Brandon Taylor earning the program's first-ever Pac-12 Scholar-Athlete of the Year award.
+Poeltl would go on to be named the program's second-consecutive consensus all-American under Krystkowiak, while also taking home the Pete Newell Big Man of the Year and Kareem Abdul-Jabbar Center of the Year awards.

-In his previous collegiate head coaching post, Krystkowiak led his alma mater, the University of Montana, to a 42-20 record and two NCAA appearances from 2004-06 before joining the NBA coaching ranks.
-Hired as an assistant coach by the Milwaukee Bucks in 2006-07, "Krysko" was elevated to head coach with 17 games remaining in the season.
-He was retained as the Bucks' head coach in 2007-08.
-Among the players he coached was former Ute All-American Andrew Bogut.
-Krystkowiak's other head coaching experience was in the CBA with the Idaho Stampede in 2003-04.
+In his previous collegiate head coaching post, Krystkowiak led his alma mater, the University of Montana, to a 42-20 record and two NCAA appearances as the Grizzlies' from 2004-06 before joining the NBA coaching ranks.

-Krystkowiak spent the next two seasons as the head coach at Montana.
-The Grizzlies were Big Sky champions in 2004-05, winning the conference tournament and earning an automatic bid to the NCAA Tournament.
+Krystkowiak spent two seasons as the head coach at Montana.
+The Grizzlies were Big Sky champions in 2004-05, winning the conference tournament and earning an automatic bid to the NCAA tournament.
 They appeared in the Big Dance in 2006 as well, earning an at-large bid and advancing to the second round with an upset victory over fifth-seed Nevada.
 It was UM's first NCAA tournament win since 1975.
-Montana finished the season with a 24-7 record, after going 18-13 in Krystkowiak's first season, losing to No. 1 seed Washington in the NCAA First Round.

 The only three-time Big Sky MVP in league history and two-time Academic All-American for Montana from 1982-86, Krystkowiak is still the school's all-time career leader in points (2,017) and rebounds (1,105).
 He was selected in the second round (28th overall pick) of the 1986 NBA draft by the Chicago Bulls and played in the league for nine years with San Antonio (1986-87), Milwaukee (1988-92), Utah (1992-93), Orlando (1993-94), Chicago (1994-96) and the Los Angeles Lakers (1996).
 Over his NBA career, he averaged 8.1 points and 4.1 rebounds a game with his best season in 1988-89 when he averaged 12.7 points and 7.6 rebounds a game for Milwaukee.